- How is thyroid cancer treated?

 - A lot of bleeding or a major blood clot in the neck

 - Wound infection

 You will have a small scar across the front of your neck after surgery.
 This should become less visible over time as it heals.

 Problems are less likely to happen when you have an experienced thyroid surgeon.
 Most doctors recommend that the operation be done by a surgeon experienced in treating thyroid cancer.

 If most or all of your thyroid gland is removed, you will need to take daily thyroid hormone replacement pills.

-For more about cancer surgery in general, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+For more about cancer surgery in general, see our document A Guide to Cancer Surgery.